With Steady, you can offer your members exclusive access to podcast episodes or early access so they can be the first to hear your latest content.

-Did you know?
-We've also partnered with two much-loved podcasting platforms to enable you to release exclusive members-only episodes directly on their platforms.
-If you would prefer to release your episodes on Spotify or Podigee, give it a try:
+Did you know: We've also partnered with two much-loved podcasting platforms to enable you to release exclusive members-only episodes directly on their platforms.
+If you would prefer to release your episodes on Spotify or Podigee, give them a try:

 How to activate the individual Audio RSS Feed for your Steady project

-Next, create a post with your podcast episode on your Steady page.
-Here's how:
+1. First, create a post on your Steady page.

 That's it!
 Your members can now subscribe to your exclusive podcast by copying their personalized RSS audio feed URL into their podcast or RSS app: Here is how to do it.

 They will lose access to the exclusive audio feed when their membership expires.
 After that, their individual RSS feed will no longer be active.

 What happens when I make an audio post that is visible for all?